konrad-jamrozik/game/docs/web_frontend_setup.md

 Maybe also source of [static web apps CLI] would provide some pointers.

 As a consequence, I tore down the Azure static web app and recreated it anew per the instructions in the [GitHub doc on Deploying to Azure Static Web App].
+I did this by doing the following:

+- Manually create the Azure static web app of [`game-web`].
+- Update the GitHub Actions secrets with the [`game-web`] deployment token.
-I did this by updating the GitHub Actions workflow file accordingly, updating the GitHub secret to its deployment token, and updating the CORS setting in the backend app.
+- Update the GitHub Actions workflow file to use the new token and make other fixes.
+- Update the CORS setting in the backend app to recognize this new Azure static web app url.

-The relevant code changes can be found in [commit 4311506: update web GitHub Actions workflow].
+The relevant code changes for the steps above can be found in [commit 4311506: update web GitHub Actions workflow].

 The new Azure static web app continues to point to invalid URLs.
 It seems that it somehow automatically derives the name of the workflow based on the generated app URL, but this is incorrect.
 For example,